Acktarius/conceal-assistant/README.md

 ### Mining service shall be named: ConcealMining (2)

 open a command prompt with a right click **Run as administrator**
-to to the directory you want to install,
+go to the directory where you want to install,
 ```
 git clone https://github.com/Acktarius/conceal-assistant.git
 ```